Project risk analysis softwareDownload FREE 15-day Tamara trial

 - Sophisticated tools for creating tailored project risk reports

 - Report templates for instant updates of your risk analysis

 - Ability to link to ModelRisk to build financial risk analysis of the project

 - Random sampling Gantt chart showing critical path

 - Stochastic Gantt chart showing start and finish ranges

 - In-depth help file and example models with full explanations

 - Control of the number of CPUs used, number of Monte Carlo samples and generator seed

 Highlight feature: Simulation speed

 We designed Tamara to be able to work with schedules of essentially any size.
-It has been tested on real project plans of up to 34,000 tasks.
+It has been tested on real project plans of up to 50,000 tasks.
 To put that into perspective, a Gantt chart printout of such a schedule would be as tall as a 100-storey building!
-But being able to load such a huge schedule isn’t enough – it also has to run a simulation in a reasonable time.
+But being able to load such a huge schedule isn’t enough – it also has to run a Monte Carlo simulation in a reasonable time.
 So the Tamara simulation engine is fast – insanely fast!
 So fast, that for most schedules (50-300 or so tasks), the results appear in a fraction of a second.
 Even for a 34,000 task project it returns the results of 5,000 samples in less than ten minutes.
-Tamara is, for example, 800 times faster than @RISK for Project.
+Tamara, for example, simulates 800 times faster than @RISK for Microsoft Project.
 Again, to give that number some perspective, a thoroughbred racing horse is about 800 times faster than a slug.
 If your time is valuable, or if you ever need an update straight away, then Tamara will be a joy and a relief to work with.